NOTE: More photos to come if I can find them and scan off the slides - I purchased a slide scanner in January 2011 and will do soon

 After lunch, at about 1:30 pm, we left Mootwingee.
 From here we drove up to Tibooburra via the most direct route (north to the White Cliffs road and then west to the Silver City Highway).
 The highway had absolutely no tar sections back then and it was a very average sort of dirt road.
 This was my third time to Tibooburra.
 Dad, my two brothers Stephen and Paul and I went there on a holiday in 1978 (there is an article on that trip linked from the 4WD page).
 I also went to Tibooburra in January 1980 for a couple of weeks when I worked on a kangaroo research project.
 Really different out here in the middle of winter.

 We arrived at Tibooburra at 5:45 pm.
 At Tibooburra we had arranged to stay in a new addition to the Sturt National Park.
 This was a homestead called Wittabrinna.
 The house had been basically uninhabited for a while, perhaps a year, and we ended up camping inside the house.
-I think John Gerritsen was still the District Manager for NPWS, although Rod Holmes might have now had that position.
-One of the rangers was a new upstart called Russell Couch (in 2011 he still works for what is now called Department of Environment and Climate Change).
+Rod Holmes was now the District Manager of the Tibooburra District of NPWS.
+Also up here at the time was John Gerritsen who was the former Manager, he was now working in Broken Hill.
+One of the rangers was a new upstart called Russell Couch (he still worked till about 2014 for what is now called Department of Environment and Climate Change).
 Russell was actually staying in the house at the time.

 After dinner, we went back into town and to the Family Hotel.
 We ended up staying there till 1:15 am on the Thursday morning (well past the official closing time of hotels back then of either 10 or 11 pm!).
 We bought bottles of Centenary Port (which I still have unopened) as well as some special Centenary cans of West End beer (again, I still have these unopened).
 A big start to a big weekend.